AgileRL/AgileRL/docs/tutorials/mf_pbt/mf_pbt_tutorial.rst

 With the pieces in hand, :func:`~agilerl.training.train_on_policy.train_on_policy` orchestrates the whole evolutionary run: it collects rollouts, trains each agent, evaluates the population and runs the selection-plus-mutation step every ``evo_steps``.
-Passing ``selection_strategy=mf_selection`` is the single switch that makes it MF-PBT — swap in a :class:`~agilerl.hpo.tournament.TournamentSelection` and the exact same call runs tournament HPO instead.
+Passing ``selection_strategy=mf_selection`` is the single switch that makes it MF-PBT (swap in a :class:`~agilerl.hpo.tournament.TournamentSelection` and the exact same call runs tournament HPO instead).

 .. code-block:: python